bernatesquirol/tfm-docs/bayesian.md

 We'll fit here a series of artificial data, some of which will follow the prior, and some of which won't, to see how well it behaves.
 In order to create artificial timelines, we'll create $\tau_i$ and $J_i$, that will be similar to breakpoints and levels we created in the [linear breakpoints](./timeseries.html#linear-breakpoints) section in the timeseries study, and we'll see how our model fits the data.
 The dictionary has as keys the dates of the breakpoints and as values the value of the expected tweet activity (expected value for $\lambda$) for the following period.
 The first key is always the beginning of the timeseries.

+We'll use `pvalue` to get a notion of model fitness to the real data.
+We used an adaptation of the frequentist Kolmogorov-Smirnov test.
+We compute different artificial datasets based on the model we found and average the `pvalue` of the KS-test between those artificial datasets and the sample, (that here is also artificial, based on the dictionary).

 #### Single switch

 - $\text{E1}$ : `{2019-09-12: 3, 2020-03-09: 4}`, `pvalue=0.56`